aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legal system:

-based on French civil law system and customary law; judicial review of legislative acts in Constitutional Court (which was formally established on 9 March 1994); has not accepted compulsory ICJ jurisdiction
+based on French civil law system and customary law; judicial review of legislative acts in Constitutional Court; has not accepted compulsory ICJ jurisdiction

 Suffrage: